-Kid, Capretto, Cabrito or Natalie – cabrito is goat meat from a grass fed young goat.
-Kid, capretto or natalie is young goat meat under one year of age.
-Like lamb vs mutton, the gamey flavor of goat meat is more mild in the meat kid goats.
+Kid, Capretto, Cabrito, or Natalie – cabrito is goat meat from a grass-fed young goat.
+Kid, capretto, or natalie is young goat meat under one year of age.
+Like lamb vs mutton, the gamey flavor of goat meat is milder in the meat from kid goats.

 Selecting Lamb and Mutton Meat